cedudley18/dataviz_finaltopic/updates.md

 # April 27 beginning of class

   I added this year's season of data (2021-2022 up until April 26) and got it in the Shiny.

+# April 27 end of class

+  I turned my table back into a regular table, set the color to just be one variable, and added an error message to be displayed when the user chooses a season and team combo that did not exist (for new teams, a season where they weren't formed yet)